bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/why-do-we-need-oauth.md

   - security
 ---

+There are two perspective here when explaining why do we need OAuth.
+Lets see the user view first.

+## User Perspective

 Imagine this: you’re using a slick new PDF editing app that lets you annotate, sign, and compress PDFs.
 Once you’re done editing, it prompts you:

 > **“Enter your Dropbox email and password to upload the file.”**